Microlocal homology: The global equivalence

 Observe that if $\mathscr{R}$ is a critical chart for the canonical d-critical locus associated to $(\T^*[-1]\Z_1, \omega_{\T^*[-1]\Z_1})$, it is also a critical chart for the d-critical locus $T^*[-1]\Z_2$, viewing $j_R: R \hook T^*[-1]\Z_1$ as an open subset of $T^*[-1]\Z_2$ via composition with the open embedding $T_j^*$, denoted $j'_R: R \hook T^*[-1]\Z_2$.
 As such, ${\varphi_{\T^*[-1]\Z_2}|}_R := {j'_R}^*\varphi_{\T^*[-1]\Z_2} \simeq {(T_j^*\varphi_{\T^*[-1]\Z_2})|}_R$.
 Both characteristics (i) and (ii) now follow from the corresponding characteristics of $\varphi_{\T^*[-1]\Z_2}$.

-The isomorphism \labelcref{iso: restrict mu} is obtained as the composition of the smooth base change isomorphism along $j$ for quasi-smooth specialization (\cref{lemma: smooth base change for specialization}) and the general base change isomorphism for the Fourier-Sato transform (\cref{lemma: base change for FS transform}). \eproof
+The isomorphism \labelcref{iso: restrict mu} is obtained as the composition of the smooth base change isomorphism along $j$ for quasi-smooth specialization (\cref{lemma: smooth base change for specialization}) and the general base change isomorphism for the Fourier--Sato transform (\cref{lemma: base change for FS transform}). \eproof

 Letting $\a$ range over all index values, we obtain a collection of isomorphisms, $\{\varphi_{\widetilde{f_\a}} (\pr_1^*\const_{U_{\a_0}}[\dim X+n]) \simeq \mu_{\Z(f_\a)}(\const_{U_{\a_0}}[\dim X+n])\}_{\a \in \mathcal{I}}$, whose sources and targets glue to the perverse sheaves $\varphi_{\T^*[-1]\Z}$ and $\mu_{\Z}[n](\const_X[\dim X])$ by \cref{lemma: cotangent of open} and \cref{lemma: restriction of phi and mu}.
 We finally prove \cref{theorem: global statement}.